pluralsight/guides/draft/interesting-apis/visualizing-tweets-with-pubnub-s-stream-controller-and-css3-animations/article.md

 </script>
 ```

-This way, we only have to deal with configuration data in one place.
+This way, we only have to deal with configuration data in one place (in `config.js`).

 The file `js/index.js` contains the code that listens for messages on the channel group:
 ```javascript